genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/02_training-content-day2.md

 `;
 ```

 Take some time again to play with your application for a few minutes inserting new Trades.
-You will enjoy a better look and feel to selecting and seeing data.
+You will see that the application now has a better look and feel for selecting and seeing data.

 ### API testing with auto-generated REST endpoints